bitlap/rolls/README.md

 ----

-> Need to use a http sever to store data
+> Start http sever `RhsHttpServer.scala` to store data on machine where compiler scala codes

 - **@RhsMapping** on `val`
   - Replace the `rhs` of the constant `ValDef` with specifying one